unknownproject/MarkEccosGettingUp/ReadME.txt

 Set the game to window mode if you have any problem:
 -Go to "Engine" folder;
 -Open Default_pc.cfg;
--Add fullscreen = 0 (if you already have it than just change it to 0);
+-Add fullscreen = 0 (if you already have it then just change it to 0);